This course offers students a broad engineering experience designed to suit the current needs for Electrical and Electronic Engineering.

 GCSE (or equivalent) profile to include minimum of Grade C or above in Mathematics and English Language.

-The Faculty of Computing and Engineering does not accept students with Essential Skills in Application of Number as the only mathematics qualification.
+The Faculty of Computing, Engineering and the Built Environment does not accept students with Essential Skills in Application of Number as the only mathematics qualification.
 Please contact the Faculty Office directly on Tel: +44 (0)28 9036 6305 if you have a query concerning this matter.

 English Language Requirements